currently-coding/knowledge/Englisch/Vocabulary/vocabulary.md

 retributive(adjective) () ::: vergeltend, ausgleichend
-reconciliation(noun) (She had brought them together for reconciliation after their argument., The reconciliation of the contract conditions took a few hours.) ::: Versöhnung, Abstimmung, Aussöhnung atrocities(noun) () ::: Gräueltaten, Grausamkeiten, Gräuel
+reconciliation(noun) (She had brought them together for reconciliation after their argument., The reconciliation of the contract conditions took a few hours.) ::: Versöhnung, Abstimmung, Aussöhnung atrocities(noun) () ::: Gräueltaten, Grausamkeiten, Gräuel to denounce(verb) (His accomplice denounced him to the police.) ::: anprangern, anprangern, denunzieren complicity(noun) () ::: Komplizenschaft, Mittäterschaft, Mitschuld to confess(verb) (After the police caught the thief, he confessed immediately., The criminal confessed all his crimes., He confessed his sins., The suspect confessed and was convicted.) ::: bekennen, gestehen, zugeben to confess to(verb) () ::: gestehen